-As the mercury drops below freezing and autumn turns to winter, it’s the end of the boating season.
+The boating season ends as the mercury drops below freezing and autumn turns to winter.
 When that happens, wintering your boat is a prudent decision.

-All responsible boat owners make plans to winterize their vessel, either themselves or by professionals.
+All responsible boat owners make plans to winterize their vessels by themselves or with the help of professionals.

 If you have been searching, “Can I winterize my boat myself?”
 I have got the answer.
 Keep reading to find out if it’s preferable to winterize a boat yourself.